hamarshehmhmd/PassSaves/README.md

-# PassSaves

-This implementation uses the argon2Hash function from the crypto module to hash the password using the Argon2 algorithm, which is considered to be more secure than PBKDF2.
-The program also generates a random salt and stores it along with the hash in the file.

-It is important to handle any errors that may occur when reading or writing to the file.
-You can do this by wrapping the fs.writeFileSync function in a try-catch block: try {
-  fs.writeFileSync("credentials.txt", JSON.stringify(data));
+# Username and Password Hashing

+This is a simple Node.js script that prompts the user for their username and password, generates a random salt, and hashes the password using the Argon2 algorithm.
+The username, salt, and hashed password are then saved to a file in JSON format.

+## Prerequisites

+- Node.js v10 or higher
+- NPM (Node Package Manager)

+## Installation

+1. Clone the repository to your local machine.
+2. Install the required dependencies by running `npm install` in the command line.

+## Usage

+1. Navigate to the project directory in the command line.
+2. Run `node index.js`.
+3. Enter your username and password when prompted.
+4. The program will generate a random salt and use the Argon2 algorithm to hash the password.
-  console.log("Username and password saved to credentials.txt");
+5. The username, salt, and hashed password will be saved to a file called `credentials.txt`.
-} catch (error) {
-  console.error("Error writing to file:", error);
-}

-(Code is already added inside the file)

-This will catch any errors that occur when writing to the file and log them to the console.
+## Files

+- `index.js`: Contains the code for prompting the user for their username and password, generating a random salt, hashing the password, and saving the data to a file.
+- `package.json`: Contains information about the project and its dependencies.
+- `README.md`: This file.

+## License

+This project is licensed under the MIT License - see the LICENSE file for details.